 That said, if you want to cook up a special meal for your dog every night for the rest of your life, go ahead and do that.
 If you are a vegan and want to feed your dog only seitan and rice, it will probably live as long as any wolf in the wild.
 Ditto if you want to feed your dog nothing but fresh deer meat shot in your backyard.

 For those who REALLY want answers, however, I encourage you to order: "Dog Food Secrets "They" Don't Want You To Know About".
-Operators are standing by, and all proceeds will be donated to help brain damaged children.
+Operators are standing by, and all proceeds will be donated to help poor children.